Obby1/Redux-React-Router-Shop/README.md

 This is a simple shopping cart application built with React and Redux.
 It is currently deployed on surge:

-The application is deployed on [gratis-division.surge.sh](gratis-division.surge.sh).
+The application is deployed on [https://gratis-division.surge.sh](https://gratis-division.surge.sh).